byexamples/byexample/docs/usage.rst

 At the end of the execution a summary shows how many examples were executed, how many passed, failed or where skipped.

-A skipped example means that the examples has a ``+SKIP`` option.
-It was not executed and it will not be part of the count of tests run.
+A skipped example means that the example has a ``+SKIP`` option and it was not executed.

 In normal circumstances there are two possible status: ``PASS`` and ``FAIL``.